 One of the most significant differences between the 540 and 550 motors is the motor’s physical size.
 The motors have the same diameter but a noticeable difference in length.

-This size difference has implications for your RC car’s capacity to hold the motor.
+This size difference affects your RC car’s capacity to hold the motor.

-If your RC car wasn’t designed to fit the longer 550 motor, you might need to modify your car to make it work.
+If your RC car wasn’t designed to fit the longer 550 motor, you might need to modify it to make it work.

 The additional size of the 550 electric motor allows more space inside the casing, or “can,” as it is known in the RC community.
 The extra space allows for longer, larger components in the case, whether the motor is brushed or brushless.